chris1610/sidetable/README.md

 |  3 | Second     | man        | 1886.36 | 0.0657406 |          22845    |             0.796161 |
 |  4 | All others | All others | 5848.95 | 0.203839  |          28693.9  |             1        |

-Finally, sidetable includes a another summary table that shows the missing values in your data by count and percentage of total missing values in a column.
+Finally, sidetable includes a summary table that shows the missing values in your data by count and percentage of total missing values in a column.

 ```python